sashinpivotal/dsa-java-review-doc/README.md

 - What are the major differences between Set vs List?
 - When is a static method?
 Why do you want to create a method as a static method?
 - Is it a good idea to create a static method which maintains a state?
-- What is a functional interface in Java?
-- What is Lambda expression?
+- What is Lambda expression (or Lambda in short)?
 Where do you want use it?
+- What is a functional interface in Java (in the context of Lambda)?
 - What is Generics and why you want to use it in your code?
 - What is the difference between Java Collection vs Java Streams?
   (We are NOT talking about Java I/O Stream.)